LG ELECTRONICS UNVEILS ITS APPROACH TO “AI IN ACTION”

 News Summary:

-LG Electronics introduced its approach to “AI in Action,” built on three strategic pillars: device excellence, orchestrated eco-system and expansion of AI-driven solutions beyond the home to AI-defined vehicles and high-efficiency HVAC solutions for AI data centers.
+- LG Electronics introduced its approach to “AI in Action,” built on three strategic pillars: device excellence, orchestrated eco-system and expansion of AI-driven solutions beyond the home to AI-defined vehicles and high-efficiency HVAC solutions for AI data centres.

-LG CLOiD™, a home-specialized AI robot, was unveiled as an ambient care agent designed to reduce both physical and mental labor.
+- LG CLOiD™, a home-specialised AI robot, was unveiled as an ambient care agent designed to reduce both physical and mental labour.

-Product highlights included the ultra-slim LG OLED evo W6 Wallpaper TV with Hyper Radiant Color Technology and True Wireless technology, and an advanced LG SIGNATURE refrigerator that understands conversational language.
+- Product highlights included the ultra-slim LG OLED evo W6 Wallpaper TV with Hyper Radiant Colour Technology on select models, and LG’s True Wireless technology, and an advanced LG SIGNATURE refrigerator that understands conversational language.

 LAS VEGAS, Jan.
 5, 2026 — LG Electronics (LG) today presented its approach to “AI in Action” at LG World Premiere, the company’s annual pre-CES event in Las Vegas.
 The company highlighted three core pillars behind its strategy: Affectionate Intelligence that has evolved into action-oriented AI, industry-leading products grounded in core technological excellence and a seamlessly orchestrated ecosystem that extends beyond the home to vehicles and commercial spaces – all focused on delivering tangible, everyday customer value.